 Officers assigned as DUI / Accident Investigators investigate serious injury and fatal collisions, as well as hit-and-run collisions.
 Two of the Accident Investigators are assigned to night-time hours concentrating on DUI enforcement.

-A Police Community Services Officer manages the department's Abandoned Vehicle Abatement Program.
-This program enforces City Codes so that residents keep their neighborhoods free from the eyesore of abandoned and inoperable vehicles.
+A Community Services Officer (CSO) manages the city's vehicle abatement program.
+This program enforces City and Vehicle Codes so that residents keep their neighborhoods free from the eyesore of abandoned and inoperable vehicles.

 Downtown Enforcement Team